LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 correct on the homogenous blocks and ≥40% of trials correct on the mixed block.
-During testing, the three experimental conditions (maintain/switch, anechoic/reverberant speech, and male-male versus male-female talker combinations) were counterbalanced and randomly presented in 10 blocks of 32 trials each, for a total of 320 trials.
+During testing, the three experimental conditions (maintain/switch, anechoic/reverberant speech, and male-male versus male-female talker combinations) were counterbalanced, intermixed within each block, and presented in 10 blocks of 32 trials each, for a total of 320 trials.

 ### Behavioral analysis